 Dr. Rice says that "focusing on lean protein while dining out helps you feel full so that you don't want to eat as much sugar or starchy, carbohydrate-filled food" that can spike your blood sugar.

-Trading alcohol, which Dr. Rice says "dramatically drives blood sugar up and and increases cravings for sweets and carbs" for a sparkling water helps keep your glucose levels in check.
+Try trading alcohol, which Dr. Rice says "dramatically drives blood sugar up and increases cravings for sweets and carbs" for a sparkling water.
+This helps keep your glucose levels in check.

 Kwok-Hinsley adds that water is always the best option, as many beverages contain a surprising amount of added sugar.
-But "if you want more flavor, unsweetened iced tea and regular tea are good options," she says.
+But "if you want more flavor, unsweetened iced tea and regular tea are good options."

 "People with diabetes don't have to avoid starchy carbohydrates like rice, pasta and breads altogether, but make sure these foods don't fill more than half of your plate and try to pair them with high-fiber carbohydrates, lean proteins and healthy fats," Kwok-Hinsley adds.